kcsurapaneni/docker/README.md

 - As it rely on host folder structure, not portable.
 Because, our system might not have the same folder structure if we want to run that image as container
 - Multiple containers can access same host folder

+### Volumes

+- These are same as `bind mounts`, but managed by docker
+- Storage is available outside of container lifecycle
+- Can be attached to multiple containers as well, but careful as there is no locking, we might get inconsistent results
+- Can be moved between containers